giampaolo/psutil/docs/install.rst

     pip install --no-binary :all: psutil

-- If you want to clone psutil's GIT repository and build / develop locally, first install: `Git for Windows <https://git-scm.com/install/windows>`_ and launch a Git Bash shell.
+- If you want to clone psutil's Git repository and build / develop locally, first install: `Git for Windows <https://git-scm.com/install/windows>`_ and launch a Git Bash shell.
 This provides a Unix-like environment where ``make`` works.